The party of the month? No, the party of the YEAR!

-The Vera Project is very excited to host the Music Journalism Class Series: Writing About Music.
+The Vera Project is very excited to host the spring Music Journalism Class Series: Writing About Music.
 In this series, students will get insight and teachings from some of the best and most experienced in the business.
 All ages and experience levels are welcome.

 Mondays 7:00-8:30 PM